 Victory!
 Chicagoans will no will longer be forced to hand over their guests’ personal information to city officials without a warrant.
 Briefed and argued City's Motion to Dismiss on June 20.

-File response to City's Motion to Dismiss.
+Trial court to rule on City's Motion to Dismiss.

 The Goldwater Institute and the Liberty Justice Center filed this case to protect the rights of people who want to offer their private homes to overnight guests, but who have been deprived of the right to do so by a complicated new Chicago ordinance that imposes confusing and unfair new prohibitions on home-sharing.
 Those restrictions hurt communities and violate the constitutional rights of responsible homeowners.